Rooted America: Immobility and Segregation of the Intercounty Migration Network

-A second dominant characteristic of the extant literature on U.S. migration is an approach that treats migration rates as feature of geographical \emph{areas}, examining the associations between marginal migration rates and characteristics of geographical units such as states or counties.
-Although convenient, this practice of dividing the migration system into marginal features of areal units introduces two limitations.
-First, by aggregating across origins and destinations for migrants emigrating to or immigrating from a given area, it obscures dyadic effects involving \emph{relationships} between specific sending and receiving units (including e.g., political or cultural similarity, differences in employment rates, etc.).
-Second, it does not allow for treatment of the \emph{internal dynamics} of the migration system (\citealt{de_haas_internal_2010}), in particular the presence of mechanisms such as return or stepwise migration, where the flow of migrants from on place to another can in turn affect the flow of migrants from that destination to others.
-Since, migration is a relational process between places of origin and destination, in which migration flows may influence each other, this paper takes a systemic, network approach that shifts analysis from the marginal migration rates of areal units to the migration flows \emph{between} areal units.
-Using this approach, we show that dissimilarities between counties are important contributors to the immobility of American society.
-We also observe interdependencies among migration flows, offering insights into the internal dynamics of the migration system.
+A second dominant characteristic of the extant literature on U.S. migration is an approach that treats migration as a feature of geographical areas, examining the correlates between net migration rates into or out of states or counties and their demographic or economic characteristics.
+Although convenient, this practice of reducing the interconnected migration system into local features of areal units introduces two limitations.
+First, by aggregating across origins and destinations for migrants emigrating from or immigrating into a given area, it obscures the \emph{interactive effects} from the sending and receiving areas, such as their political or cultural similarity and differences in employment rates.
+Second, it does not allow for treatment of the \emph{internal dynamics} of the migration system (\citealt{de_haas_internal_2010}), in particular the presence of mechanisms such as return or stepwise migration, where the flow of migrants from one place to another can in turn affect the flow of migrants from that destination to others.
+Since migration is a relational process between places of origin and destination, and migration flows can influence each other, this paper takes a systemic, network approach that shifts analysis from the migration rates of areal units to the migration flows \emph{between} areal units.
+By leveraging migration systems theory and social network methods, we show that dissimilarities between counties are important contributors to the immobility of American society.